jameshfisher/jameshfisher.com/_posts/2016-11-30-c-array-index-pointer.md

 ---
-title: "What do array subscripts mean in C?"
+title: What do array subscripts mean in C?
+tags:
+  - c
+  - programming
+taggedAt: '2024-03-26'
 ---

 C array subscripts can be understood via pointer arithmetic.